DHCPv4 Server

 The Additional Pools section defines extra pools of addresses inside of the same subnet.
 These pools can be used to craft sets of IP addresses specifically for certain clients, or for overflow from a smaller original pool, or to split up the main pool into smaller chunks with a GAP of non-DHCP IP addresses in the middle of what used to be the pool.
 A combination of the MAC Address Control options may be used to guide clients from the same manufacturer into a specific pool, such as VoIP phones.

-To add a new pool, click fa-plus Add Pool and the screen will switch to the pool editing view, which is nearly the same as the normal DHCP options, except a few options that are not currently possible in pools are omitted.
+To add a new pool, click fa-plus Add Address Pool and the screen will switch to the pool editing view, which is nearly the same as the normal DHCP options, except a few options that are not currently possible in pools are omitted.
 The options behave the same as the others discussed in this section.
 Items left blank will, by default, fall through and use the options from the main DHCP range.

 Note